 Invest In Sponsored Content for Your Podcast on Instagram

 Of course, having a limited following shouldn’t be a detriment to getting views to your posts.
-Another option for promoting a podcast on Instagram is to turn your posts into ads, giving you access to better click rates, advanced targeting, and specialized post formats.
+Another option for sharing a podcast on Instagram is to turn your posts into ads, giving you access to better click rates, advanced targeting, and specialized post formats.

 Expect to dish out anywhere between 20 cents to $2 CPM (cost per thousand views/impressions) depending on your selected targets.
 Once your ad is up and running, your post will show up on the feeds of your audience of choice.
 (You’ll notice ads are sold the same way you would sell an ad on your podcast.)

 Much like the swipe up feature of Instagram Stories, turning your post into a sponsored ad allows you to link viewers to your site.

-You can follow all the tips mentioned in this article, but at the end of the day, successful marketing and promotion on Instagram all boils down to having quality content.
+You can follow all the tips mentioned in this article, but at the end of the day, successful marketing and promotion of a podcast on Instagram all boils down to having quality content.
 Instagram is a photo-sharing social media platform, and people browse through feeds to connect with others through visuals.

-So whether it’s through creating content for your profile or sharing posts through Stories, remember to up your visual game and stay engaging when promoting a podcast on Instagram.
+So whether it’s through creating content for your profile or sharing posts through Stories, remember to up your visual game and stay engaging when sharing a podcast on Instagram.
 Listen to your own listeners.
 Always explore new ways to maximize the platform by studying what your prospective audience wants, and learn from what your competitors are doing to win.